-As owner of The R&R Team and as a graduate economist/research analyst, I take great pleasure in completing monthly analyzes of the *Dulles Market Corridor (DMC) residential real estate market and in providing the results of these analyzes to our clients in this blog.
-We strive to ensure that the analyzes are consistently accurate by using only highly reliable data.
-For those who have followed these analyzes over the past 18+ years, nearly all will attest that the analyzes have been quite accurate in assessing the status of the current real estate market and in forecasting its near-term future prospects.
-Besides the market summary and forecast that follows, we also provide updates to individual market status indicators (current mortgage interest rates, market absorption rates, etc.) that you also may find of interest at the end of this blog.
+As owner of The R&R Team and as a graduate economist/research analyst, I take great pleasure in completing monthly analyzes of the Dulles Market Corridor (DMC)* (defined below) residential real estate market and in providing the results of these analyzes to our clients.
+Our analyzes and market forecasts have proven to be consistently accurate over the past 22+ years...we believe that you should find the results of our most recent analysis and forecast for the DMC real estate market to be of interest in the midst of the ongoing COVID-19 pandemic.
+Besides the market summary and forecast that follows below, we also provide important recurring updates on key individual market status indicators (current mortgage interest rates and other market data) that you also may find of interest at the bottom of this blog.

-Our most recent analyzes of market absorption rates support a continued sellers market.
-The market absorption rate for single family detached (SFD) homes indicates that we currently have 1.4 months of available inventory, while the townhouse market absorption rate indicates 0.7 months of available inventory and condo data indicate 1.6 months of available inventory.
-FYI: Market absorption rate represents the number of months needed to sell off existing inventory for a particular property type based on recent buyer activity.
-Real estate pundits nationally and regionally indicate that market forces typically need to stabilize home inventory levels at a 3-to-4 month-supply-level to constitute a normal or balanced market (where economists say that supply and demand are in equilibrium).
-A market absorption rate that falls below this norm indicates a sellers market, while a rate that is above indicates a buyers market.
+Based on our most recent analyzes of DMC inventory levels and competitive buyer contractual activity, market absorption rates indicate that we continue to have a SELLERS MARKET in the DMC.
+Market absorption rate represents the number of months needed to sell off existing inventory for a particular property type based on recent buyer activity.
+The market absorption rate for single family detached (SFD) homes indicates that we currently have only 0.3 months of available inventory, while the townhouse (TH) market absorption rate indicates a supply of only 0.3 months of available inventory and condo data indicate only 0.4 months of available inventory.
+FYI: Real estate pundits nationally and regionally indicate that market forces typically need to stabilize home inventory levels at a 3-to-4 month-supply-level to constitute a normal or balanced market (a market situation where economists say that supply and demand are in equilibrium).
+A market absorption rate that falls below this norm indicates a sellers market, while a rate that is above this range indicates a buyers market.

-(*NOTE: The Dulles Market Corridor (DMC) encompasses the large market area of Herndon/Oak Hill, Reston, Sterling/Potomac Falls/Dulles, Ashburn/Broadlands/ Brambleton, Leesburg/Lansdowne, South Riding/ Chantilly (Loudoun County), Stone Ridge, Aldie/Arcola and Chantilly (Fairfax County).
-The R&R Team has been tracking market data closely in the *DMC for the past 18 years.)
+NOTE: The Dulles Market Corridor (DMC) encompasses the large market area of Herndon/Oak Hill, Reston, Sterling/Potomac Falls/Dulles, Ashburn/Broadlands/ Brambleton, Leesburg/Lansdowne, South Riding/ Chantilly (Loudoun County), Stone Ridge, Aldie/Arcola and Chantilly (Fairfax County).
+The R&R Team has been tracking market data closely in the *DMC for the past 22+ years.)